nimbomx/CADD/.CADD/START.md

 1. Read PROJECT_PLAN.md
 2. If empty: Ask questions to fill it
 3. If has content: Analyze and complement it
+4. **CHECK**: If user mentions both frontend AND backend development
+5. **IF YES**: Suggest Turborepo for monorepo management (see Turborepo Suggestion section)
-4. Create initial development plan
+6. Create initial development plan
-5. Generate first TKDD ticket
+7. Generate first TKDD ticket
-6. **ASK**: "Do you want to prepare this project for a Git repository?"
+8. **ASK**: "Do you want to prepare this project for a Git repository?"
-7. **IF YES**: Execute Git Repository Setup (see section below)
+9. **IF YES**: Execute Git Repository Setup (see section below)

 #### B) Continue Current Phase
 1. Read PROJECT_PLAN.md